 If your loved one has suffered injury or ailment due to improper care at a nursing home in Georgia, legal recourse might be available.
 It’s important that you find an experienced Atlanta nursing home abuse attorney who can advocate on your behalf and help you recover compensation for your losses.
 Nursing home abuse lawyers at The ORLANDO Firm, P.C., are committed to fighting for the rights of you and your family.

 According to the Georgia Department of Human Services, abuse of older and disabled adults (at-risk adults) is “one of the most undetected and underreported problems in the U.S.” The state of Georgia has rules about the management of adult daycare centers and nursing homes.
-These rights make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
+These rights, according to the law, make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
 The elderly have to right not to suffer sexual abuse, nursing home neglect, or to be exploited in any other way.

 Elder abuse refers to any intentional or negligent act by a caregiver or any other person that puts an elderly at risk for harm.
 It can take several forms, including: